vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/061/01_uSho_vAjena.md

 title = "01"

 +++
-In the publ. tr. “with a rich prize” is slightly misleading, since it represents only vā́jena, but “prize-giver with a prize” sounded flat.
+In the published translation “with a rich prize” is slightly misleading, since it represents only vā́jena, but “prize-giver with a prize” sounded flat.

 “Young woman from of old” (purāṇī́… yuvatíḥ) reflects the usual paradox that Dawn is both new every day and the same every day from the beginning of time.